-CTA buttons are one of the most crucial tricks to use in the online store.
+CTA buttons are one of the most crucial tactics to use in the online store.
 The goal of every e-commerce store owner is to make sure CTAs are clicked by as many visitors as possible.
-If, at the stage of website design, you forgot to include CTAs or didn’t make them stand out from the page background, then your visitors may not see it, potentially even forgetting to purchase from your store.
-They will likely land on your website, look through the catalog, and then leave, just to make the purchase on another store with a more obvious setup.
-To avoid this, you need contrasting CTA buttons on the product pages, saying “Buy Now”, “Add to Cart” or something to that effect.
+If at that stage of website design you forgot to include CTAs or didn’t make them stand out from the page background, then your visitors may not see it.
+The worst case scenario?
+It may potentially end with them forgetting to purchase from your store because they’ll likely land on your website, scroll through the catalog, and then leave, where they will just make the purchase on another site with a more obvious setup.
+To avoid this, you need contrasting buttons on the product pages, saying “Buy Now”, “Add to Cart” or something to that effect.

 How to fix it

 There are three main rules for the CTA design: